On hold: Haryana order seeking cash share from its sports stars

-FACING A strong backlash, Haryana Chief Minister Manohar Lal Khattar has put on hold a controversial notification issued two months ago asking sportspersons employed with the state government to “deposit one-third of the income earned by them from professional sports or commercial endorsements with the Haryana State Sports Council”.
+Facing a strong backlash, Haryana Chief Minister Manohar Lal Khattar has put on hold a controversial notification issued two months ago asking sportspersons employed with the state government to “deposit one-third of the income earned by them from professional sports or commercial endorsements with the Haryana State Sports Council”.

 The notification also said that sportspersons will have to take “leave without pay” to participate in professional sports events.
 The new norms are applicable to any sportsperson employed with any department of the state government and participates in professional sports or commercial endorsements.
 According to the government, the funds deposited with the sports council “will be used for the development and welfare of sportspersons” in Haryana.